Array in R is a list or vector with two or more dimensions. An array is like a stacked matrix, and a matrix is a two-dimensional array.

 How to modify Array in R

-As we know that an array is made up of matrices in multiple dimensions, the operations on items of the array are carried out by accessing items of the matrices.
+As we know, an array comprises matrices in multiple dimensions, and the operations on the array are carried out by accessing items of the matrices.

-To modify an array, reassign the item at the specific position, and it will change to a new array.
+To modify an array, reassign the item to the specific position, which will change to a new array.

 rv1 <- c(10, 20, 30, 40)